 In v1, some API endpoints only require your application key and secret (for instance, creating a checkout or looking up a user), but most require an OAuth access token.
-In v2, all API endpoints require either an OAuth user account access_token or an application access_token in order to authenticate.
+In the Dwolla v2 API, all API endpoints require either an OAuth user account access_token or an application access_token in order to authenticate.
 Application access tokens are new and only used to access protected resources that belong to the application itself including: webhooks, webhook-subscriptions, and events.

 For endpoints that require an OAuth access token, it should be included in the Authorization HTTP header like so: